contiki-os/contiki/platform/galileo/README.md

 Building
 --------

+Prerequisites on all Ubuntu Linux systems include texinfo and uuid-dev.
+Additional prerequisites on 64-bit Ubuntu Linux systems include gcc-multilib and g++-multilib.

 To build applications for this platform you should first build newlib (in case it wasn't already built).
 To build newlib you can run the following
 command: